alexcavender/wordpress-ajax-load-more/README.md

 This snippet lets you load more blog posts with AJAX in WordPress.

 ##How this snippet works
-Add the code from functions.php to the bottom of your theme's functions.php file
+Add the function inside functions.php to the bottom of your theme's functions.php file Add the code from index.php to your theme's index.php , direclty before  <?php get_footer(); ?>

 ###How to Edit the number of posts loaded
 Let's say your main blog loads 5 of the latest posts.